-- 77. As previously stated, the Council has a strong relationship and involvement with the WMCA.
-The Leader of the Council sits on the West Midlands Combined Authority, the Black Country Local Enterprise Partnership, and the Safer Wolverhampton Partnership. - 78.
-There are also a number of boards, groups, and organisations in the City which Councillors serve on that operate or contribute to addressing inequalities and deprivation.
-These include Health and Wellbeing Together Board, Children and Families Together Board, Inclusion Board, Wolverhampton Equality and Diversity Partnership, Wolverhampton Safeguarding Together Board, Safer Wolverhampton Partnership, and the Clinical Commissioning Group (CCG). - 79.
+- 81. As previously stated, the Council has a strong relationship and involvement with the WMCA.
+The Leader of the Council sits on the West Midlands Combined Authority, the Black Country Local Enterprise Partnership, and the Safer Wolverhampton Partnership. - 82.
+There are also a number of boards, groups, and organisations in the city which councillors serve on that operate or contribute to addressing inequalities and deprivation.
+These include Health and Wellbeing Together Board, Children and Families Together Board, Inclusion Board, Wolverhampton Equality and Diversity Partnership, Wolverhampton Safeguarding Together Board, Safer Wolverhampton Partnership, and the Clinical Commissioning Group (CCG). - 83.
 Councillors are required to serve on an organisation's board if the organisation receives over £75,000 in Council funding, or if the board is of strategic importance to the Council.
-Examples of these boards include Citizens Advice Bureau, Wolverhampton Voluntary Sector Council, Age UK, Credit Union, and The Haven women's refuge. - 80.
+Examples of these boards include Citizens Advice Bureau, Wolverhampton Voluntary Sector Council, Age UK, Credit Union, and The Haven women's refuge. - 84.
 Councillors are also invited to serve on various partnership forums.
-These are led by either business or voluntary sector partners and Councillors attend either as invited Councillors or as non-voting Councillors, so attendance is optional.
+These are led by either business or voluntary sector partners and councillors attend either as invited councillors or as non-voting councillors, so attendance is optional.
 Examples of these partnership forums include Learning Communities, Wolverhampton Equality and Diversity Partnership, Inclusion Forum, Wolverhampton One Interchange Forum, and Wolverhampton Domestic Violence Forum.
-Further details on councillor involvement in external bodies can be found <a href="https://example.com/here-new-mailto-re-new-mailt
+Further details on councillor involvement in external bodies can be found <a href="https://example.com/here/beta/learning-new-mailto:here/beta/learning-new

-- 81. Partnership and Communities Together (PACT groups) are a further key part of councillors' roles in the wider community.
-PACT is a partnership meeting which gives residents of Wolverhampton an opportunity to regularly meet with their Neighbourhood Safety Co-ordinator, local policing team and other local partners with the aim to tackle crime and community safety concerns at a local level.
+- 85. Partnership and Communities Together (PACT groups) are a further key part of councillors' roles in the wider community.
+PACT is a partnership meeting which gives residents of Wolverhampton an opportunity to regularly meet with their Neighbourhood Safety Coordinator, local policing team and other local partners with the aim to tackle crime and community safety concerns at a local level.
 The group meetings take place in each ward every two months.
-Residents can meet with local police, their neighbourhood safety coordinator and Councillors.
-They are used to facilitate discussion and co-operation with residents. - 82.
-Wolverhampton for Everyone (WfE) was set up in 2019 as a partnership between the Council, voluntary sector and communities.
-Its vision is to provide opportunities to codesign and co-produce, developing the long-term resilience and capacity of our communities as the Council continues to manage growing financial pressures.
-It aims to unlock a people-powered City.
+Residents can meet with local police, their neighbourhood safety coordinator and councillors.
+They are used to facilitate discussion and cooperation with residents. - 86.
+Wolverhampton for Everyone (WfE) was set up in 2019 as a partnership between the council, voluntary sector and communities.
+Its vision is to provide opportunities to co-design and co-produce, developing the long-term resilience and capacity of our communities as the council continues to manage growing financial pressures.
+It aims to unlock a people-powered city.
 There is a Councillor Champion for Wolverhampton for Everyone see paragraph 92 and 93 for information on Councillor Champions.
-This Councillor provides further support for the organisation.
-They also work out in the community acting as an ambassador to raise the profile of WfE.
+This councillor provides further support for the organisation .They also work out in the community acting as an ambassador to raise the profile of WfE.